PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 Before attempting to run this snakemake analysis, please ensure that the pre-analysis requirements have been satisfied, the analysis has been configured properly (using the general and sample configuration files), and the input files are available in the `inputs/` folder.

 There are several ways to execute the workflow.
 The easiest way is to run snakemake on HPC using an interactive session.
-The most efficient way is to use cluster configuration so that snakemake can schedule its own jobs on the HPC.
+The most efficient way is to use cluster or cloud configuration so that snakemake can schedule and run jobs on HPC or cloud environments.

 ## Local execution